milesccoleman/sylla_bot/README.md

 Sylla_bot is built from chamkank's [Flask Implementation](https://github.com/chamkank/flask-chatterbot) of [ChatterBot](https://github.com/gunthercox/ChatterBot).

+_Note: These instructions are written for people who do not program.
+If you already use the Git CLI, keep this in mind._

 # Quick Start
 Setting up sylla_bot is relatively simple.
 Even if you don't program, you will be able to follow the steps below to get your own syllabus into a working chatbot.